verrazzano/docs/content/en/docs/setup/install/mc-install/multicluster.md

 ## Enable `syncClusters`

-You can use `syncClusters` to synchronize cluster registration across Verrazzano, including in Verrazzano managed cluster resources, Rancher, and Argo CD.
+You can use `syncClusters` to synchronize cluster registration across Verrazzano.
+So, any clusters imported in the Rancher console will be synchronized across the rest of Verrazzano, including in Verrazzano managed cluster resources, Rancher, and Argo CD.

+**NOTE**: Optionally, in the Verrazzano resource, you can set a label selector to filter which clusters will be automatically synchronized.
+To enable `syncClusters` and set a label selector, see [Customize Cluster Selection]({{< relref "/docs\applications\multicluster\customize-cluster.md" >}}).

 The following illustrates an admin cluster Verrazzano resource that has been configured to use `syncClusters`.
 {{< clipboard >}}